Structured problem solving

 Encountering the problem

-contenteditble didn’t produce the same output on IE11.
-After more investigation, neither did Chrome or Firefox.
+contenteditable didn’t produce the same output on IE11.
+After more investigation, neither did Chrome nor Firefox.
 IE 11 was just the most incompatible one.
 So I tried fixing it with a few tricks here and there.
-Every time I thought that I solved the problem, I tested it just to find a new edge case.
+Every time I thought that I had solved the issue, I found a new edge case.

-A few days went by and every time I fixed something, something else broke.
-Continuing this way didn’t make sense.
-The feature would not make it to the release and I’d get gray hair in my early twenties if I’d continue like this.
+A few days went by, and I realized that continuing this way didn’t make sense.
+The feature would not make it to the next release, and I’d get gray hair in my early twenties if I’d continue like this.

 Asking for help